 - Fluctuations in the timing, frequency and severity of claims and claim settlements relative to expectations; - · Unexpected claims arising from a single source; - · Inadequate claims reserves; and - Inadequate reinsurance protection.

-The adequacy of CGL's insurance reserves is reviewed by the Group Reserving Committee and approved by the CGL Board of Directors.
+The adequacy of Convex's insurance reserves is reviewed first by the Group Executive Reserve Committee and then by the Group Board Audit Committee and it is approved by the Convex Board of Directors.

 Market risk